-EITF D-98 "Classification and Measurement of Redeemable Securities," clarifies Rule 5-02.28 of Regulation S-X which requires securities that are redeemable for cash or other assets to be classified outside of permanent equity if they are redeemable (i) at a fixed or determinable price on a fixed or determinable date; (ii) at the option of the holder; or (iii) upon the occurrence of an event that is not solely within the control of the issuer.
-Minority interest in the operating partnership is classified as minority interest of exchangeable operating partnership units ("OP Units") in Regency's accompanying consolidated balance sheets.
+EITF D-98 "Classification and Measurement of Redeemable Securities," clarifies Rule 5-02.28 of Regulation S-X and requires securities that are redeemable for cash or other assets to be classified outside of permanent equity if they are redeemable (i) at a fixed or determinable price on a fixed or determinable date; (ii) at the option of the holder; or (iii) upon the occurrence of an event that is not solely within the control of the issuer.
+Minority interest in the operating partnership is classified as exchangeable operating partnership units ("OP Units") in Regency's accompanying Consolidated Balance Sheets.
 The holders may redeem these OP Units for a like number of shares of common stock of Regency or cash, at the Company's discretion.
 See Note 9 for further discussion.